 An independent audit measures actual wireless performance on the ground — not what the management dashboard says.
 In one case, a 50-villa resort in Bali commissioned a Nettify audit before deploying IPTV and casting.
 The survey revealed that 55% more access points were needed than were currently installed — a gap that would have caused service failures from the first day of operation.
 The resort used the audit findings to plan the correct infrastructure upgrade before investing in the new services.

-What does the audit report include?
+What does a hotel network audit report include?

-The report includes a Wi-Fi signal heat map showing coverage strength across the entire property, an access point inventory with placement and configuration analysis, bandwidth and throughput test results from guest rooms and public areas, a network security assessment, and prioritised recommendations for remediation.
+The report includes a Wi-Fi signal heat map showing coverage strength across the entire property, an access point inventory with placement and configuration analysis, real-world bandwidth and throughput test results from guest rooms and public areas, a network security assessment, and prioritised recommendations for remediation.
 If vendor proposals (BoMs) have been received, the report also includes an independent review of the proposed equipment against actual requirements.

-Does the audit require an on-site visit?
+Does a hotel Wi-Fi audit require an on-site visit?

 Yes.
 Wi-Fi signal behaviour cannot be accurately assessed from floor plans or remote dashboards alone.
-A Nettify engineer visits the property to measure signal strength, walk every floor and guest area, test real-world throughput, and physically inspect access point placement.
+A Nettify engineer visits the property to measure signal strength, walk every floor and guest area, test real-world speeds, and physically inspect access point placement.
 Some preparatory work — reviewing existing network documentation, floor plans, and vendor proposals — is done remotely before the visit to maximise efficiency on-site.

 Can Nettify audit networks built by other vendors?